Stay up-to date with MET News

 - A paper will be given by the invigilator to the candidates for rough work.

 MET Mass Communication Exam Pattern 2023

 The admit card for MET 2024 will be released by the Manipal Academy of Higher Education (MAHE) on its official website.
-It is mandatory for candidates to carry their admit card to the examination center along with a valid photo ID proof such as Aadhar card, Passport, Voter ID, etc. Candidates are advised to carefully check all the details mentioned on the admit card, such as name, roll number, exam date and time, exam center details, and reporting time, etc. In case of any discrepancy or error in the admit card, candidates should immediately contact the exam authorities for necessary corrections.
+It is a mandatory document for candidates to be carried to the exam centres along with a valid photo ID proof such as an Aadhar card, Passport, Voter ID, etc. Candidates are advised to carefully check all the details mentioned on the admit card, such as name, roll number, exam date and time, exam centre details, reporting time, etc. In case of any discrepancy or error in the admit card, candidates should immediately contact the exam authorities for necessary corrections.

 How to download MET Hall Ticket 2024